ZooHillData/scripts/README.md

 # Charge code integration:
 # If --client is provided, a charge code will be created after the issue
+# The GitHub issue URL will be automatically linked to the charge code
 # --client TEXT        : Client name (triggers charge code creation)
 # --contract TEXT      : Contract identifier (required with --client)
 # --project TEXT       : Project name (default: '-')